Ann Li

 Community Workshops

-We worked closely with the Industrial Arts Workshop (IAW), a non-profit youth welding training program to inform our approach, which was grounded in co- and participatory design.
-A series of three on-site community workshops were conducted to explore welding instructor and student needs, achieve working understanding of learning contexts, and identify design opportunities along key moments of the curriculum.
+A series of three on-site community workshops and focus groups were conducted to explore welding instructor and student needs, achieve working understanding of learning contexts, and identify design opportunities along key moments of the curriculum.

 Focus groups with instructors and leadership